TheBaileyBrew/Udacity_100_Days_Of_Code/daily_log.md

 ### Day 41: Mon - August 6, 2018

-**Today's Progress**: Incorporated an onClick, onLongClick & onSwipe Listeners to perform various fatures.
+**Today's Progress**: Incorporated an onClick, onLongClick & onSwiped Listeners to perform various fatures.

 **Thoughts** onClick will allow for editting, onLongClick will show more details (including Supplier, Game Details, Screens, etc) - All this should be collectable from the JSON API Query.